MegEngine/MegRay/README.md

 # MegRay

-MegRay is a cross-platform communication library providing point-to-point and collective communication methods, such as send, recv, all\_gather, all\_reduce, reduce\_scatter, reduce and broadcast.
+MegRay is a cross-platform communication library providing point-to-point and collective communication methods, such as send, recv, all\_gather, all\_reduce, reduce\_scatter, reduce, broadcast, gather, scatter and all\_to\_all.
 In the area of deep learning, these methods can be utilized for implementing distributed training framework, including data parallel and model parallel.
-Currently there are two backends, nccl and ucx, and only cuda platform is supported.
+Currently there are three backends, nccl and ucx for cuda platform, rccl for rocm platform.
 In the future, algorithms on more platforms will be added.

 ## Build